ibm-cloud-docs/cloud-databases/cf-tutorial.md

 ## Installing the app dependencies

-Use npm to install dependencies.
-From your terminal, change the directory to where the sample app is located and install the dependencies that are listed in the `package.json` file.
+Use `npm` to install dependencies.
+From your console, change the directory to where the sample app is located and install the dependencies that are listed in the `package.json` file.
   ```
   npm install
   ```